retail transformation resources

 - Step 5: Make a Decision

 We also see many Retailers stumble when trying to see if their initiatives actually paid off.
-Hence we make sure to include a Step 4, where Key Performance Indicators are identified prior to making a decision.
-Below is a model for a recent ROI exercise just completed for another client which highlights the potential solutions based on the journeys and some key performance indicators we considered.
+Hence we make sure to include step 4, where Key Performance Indicators for retailers are identified prior to making a decision.
+Below is a model for a recent ROI exercise just completed for another client which highlights the potential solutions based on the retail customer journeys and some key performance indicators for retailers that were considered.

 Watch the Webinar on customer engagement – Real Engagement is the new normal